-Vehicles as weapons: London attack is part of a disturbing trend
+Vehicles as weapons: Muenster part of a deadly trend

 Date of attack: July 14, 2016

-Number of casualties: 84 people killed, more than 200 wounded
+Number of casualties: Eighty-four people were killed and more than 200 wounded.

-What happened: Authorities say Mohamed Lahouaiej Bouhlel used a 20-ton truck to strike hundreds of people in Nice, where large crowds gathered to watch Bastille Day fireworks.
+What happened: Authorities said Mohamed Lahouaiej Bouhlel used a 20-ton truck to strike hundreds of people in Nice, where large crowds gathered to watch Bastille Day fireworks.

 After the truck barreled through the crowd for almost a mile, police shot and killed Bouhlel.